 “The conversation had a lot more than, ‘We’re not paying your phone bill,’ ” Gelles says.
 “I suspect there was a shaming component to it, and that triggered his behavior.
 If you dig into the psychology of family violence… the more common underlying psychological factor is shame.”

-As of the publication of this article, Guy Jr. remains in jail in lieu of a $2 million-dollar bond.
+As of the original publication of this article, Guy Jr. remains in jail in lieu of a $2 million-dollar bond.
 His next court date is November 30, 2017.

 The Mehari-Gebreselassie Family Thanksgiving: Oakland, California, 2006